-How We Work: Urban Solutions
+How We Work: Nature in Cities

-Using the power of nature to make cities more resilient and livable places.
+Using the power of nature to make cities more resilient and livable places

 This shared interest in the natural world has led to an innovative collaboration with the Archdiocese of Washington to use non-burial lands to address the growing environmental problem of urban stormwater pollution.

-Over three billion gallons of stormwater run-off and sewage flow into D.C.’s local rivers each year, making it the fastest growing source of water pollution both in the Chesapeake Bay and worldwide.
 The stormwater flowing off Mount Olivet Cemetery drains directly into Hickey Run, one of the Anacostia River’s most impaired tributaries and a restoration priority for the District.

 Replacing, buffering or retrofitting impervious surfaces with water retaining green infrastructure like “rain gardens” allows polluted stormwater to be captured and cleaned.
 Water is absorbed and filtered by the plants, topsoil, sand and gravel layered within a rain garden.
 In 2018, we replaced approximately 18,000 square feet of impervious surface with rain gardens in the first phase of a two-phased project at historic Mount Olivet Cemetery.

 The first-of-its-kind green infrastructure project is expected to prevent the runoff of millions of gallons of stormwater into the nearby Anacostia River, while also serving as a model to other cities around the country.